Rei-SwitchBot/faq/en-us/Meter.md

 2. Open the back cover and pull out the battery insulating strip.

-3. Add your Meter in the following order:
+3. Add your Meter or Meter Plus in the following order:

 Launch SwitchBot App and log in.